Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 ## Next steps

-Now that you have successfully deployed the Microservices to an existing project, here are the suggested next steps:
+Now that you have successfully deployed the Azure Industrial IoT Platform and Simulation, here are the suggested next steps:

 - [Deploy Industrial IoT modules to IoT Edge](howto-install-iot-edge.md)
 - [Learn more about OPC Twin](services/readme.md)